Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 Kueng, Lane and Thao each testified in their own defense, saying they deferred to Chauvin at the scene.
 Kueng and Thao said they did not detect any “serious medical need” in Floyd, while Lane emphasized that he tried to get Chauvin to “roll” Floyd onto his side so that he could get a better medical assessment of the man.

-But prosecutors pointed out to the jury that all three men agreed they were aware of policies requiring them to intervene if they see another officer using unreasonable force; that force should stop when someone in their custody is no longer resisting and that medical intervention should start immediately when they can’t detect a pulse.
+But prosecutors pointed out that all three men agreed they were aware of policies requiring them to intervene if they see another officer using unreasonable force, that force should stop when someone in their custody is no longer resisting and that medical intervention should start immediately when they can’t detect a pulse.

 Prosecutor LeeAnn Bell emphasized in her rebuttal statement that if the officers had simply repositioned Floyd onto his side, as multiple policies dictate, he would probably still be alive.